Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 "Wow!
 My hamstrings are stretching like crazy," I yell out, while I'm bent over like a table.

-"Yes," Couch chuckles.
+"Yes," Couch says, chuckling.
 "That's why we call it the world's best hamstring stretch.
 We find that the bend feels so good for some people, they never want to get back up."